SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules.md

 <a name="toggle-rules"></a>
 ### To enable/disable a smart rule

-If a smart rule is set to **Enabled** in the edit dialog (accessible from the **Global smart rules** page and the **Info** tab of a particular device/group), it is globally "turned on" (i.e. its underlying module gets deployed) so that the rule is available for devices and groups.
+If a smart rule is set to **Enabled** in the edit dialog (accessible from the **Global smart rules** page and the **Info** tab of a particular device/group), it is globally "turned on" (that means, its underlying module gets deployed) so that the rule is available for devices and groups.

 <img src="/images/users-guide/cockpit/cockpit-smartrule-enabled-toggle.png" name="Smart rule edit dialog" />

-If it is set to **Disabled** it is "turned off" (i.e. its underlying module is not deployed).
+If it is set to **Disabled** it is "turned off" (that means, its underlying module is not deployed).

 In addition to globally enabling/disabling a smart rule, a smart rule can be in **active** or **inactive** state for particular objects (groups or devices).
 If **active**, the rule will process events for these groups and devices.

+{{< c8y-admon-info >}}
-> **Info:** On creating a smart rule in the **Global smart rules** page, it will be active by default for all assets, unless you explicitly select target asset(s).
+On creating a smart rule in the **Global smart rules** page, it will be active by default for all assets, unless you explicitly select target asset(s).
 If specific target assets are selected, it will be deactivated for all other assets.
 A local smart rule created in the **Info** page of a particular group or device is automatically activated for the respective target asset (and its direct children).
+{{< /c8y-admon-info >}}

 To explicitly activate or deactivate a rule, navigate to the **Info** tab of the particular group or device and set the **Active/Inactive** toggle to **Active** or **Inactive** respectively.